RakipGit/Risk_Assessment_Lab/README.md

 - ARP Table Check

-Executed on FSASKISI2 after the MITM ARP attack to review the local ARP table and verify whether the gateway IP to MAC address mapping had changed.
+Executed on `FsAskisi` after the MITM ARP attack to review the local ARP table and verify whether the gateway IP to MAC address mapping had changed.

 ```bash
 arp -a